7 Superfoods That Can Help You Feel Less Tired, From An Energy Specialist

 Between sleep quality, exercise frequency, stress levels, and beyond, there's a variety of factors that can affect your energy levels.
 Of these, it's hard to overstate the powerful role that nutrition can play.
 If you're looking for some quick staples to support your vitality, well, you're in luck: When we spoke with Ari Whitten, energy specialist and author of Eat for Energy, on the mindbodygreen podcast, he shared seven go-to superfoods for enhanced energy (which include options for vegans and carnivores alike):

 "Spirulina is No. 1 on the list," says Whitten.
-This powerful plant boasts high levels of nutrients like protein, vitamins, and iron–in fact, just 1 tablespoon contains 11% of the recommended dietary allowance (RDA) of vitamin B1 (thiamin), 15% of the RDA of vitamin B2 (riboflavin), 21% of the RDA of copper, and 11% of the RDA of iron.
+This powerful plant boasts high levels of nutrients like protein, vitamins, and iron–in fact, just 1 tablespoon1 contains 11% of the recommended dietary allowance (RDA) of vitamin B1 (thiamin), 15% of the RDA of vitamin B2 (riboflavin), 21% of the RDA of copper, and 11% of the RDA of iron.

-Plus: "There is incredible research on spirulina," Whitten adds, specifically "on performance, in terms of physical activity and energy levels.
+Plus: "There is incredible research on spirulina," Whitten adds, specifically "on performance2, in terms of physical activity and energy levels.
 Of course, that's not all the blue-green algae can do: See here for all of spirulina's impressive health benefits.*

 Whitten stands by liver's impressive nutrient profile: "It's like nature's multivitamin," he says.
 "I mean, it's just packed with vitamins that your body needs, as well as some important minerals."